 One of the most common career paths chosen by students of International Studies is a legal career.
 Additionally, legal training in technology issues is in demand at present and is extensively needed domestically as well as internationally.
 This concentration will provide International Studies majors with additional coursework that will better prepare them for pursuing a career in law upon graduation with a B.S. in International Studies.

-American Context Core: Take both courses not used to (6) satisfy General Core
+American Context Core: Take both courses not used to [6]

+satisfy General Core

+satisfy serier at ser 5

 HIST 2111 U.S. History to 1877

 HIST 2112 U.S. History since 1877

 POLS 1101 American Government

-Technology and the Law Electives: Select three courses [9]
+Technology and the Law Electives: Select three courses (9)

 CM 4760 Construction Law

 MGNT 3145 Legal Environment of Business

-POLS 3201 Constitutional and International Law
+POLS 3209 U.S. Constitutional Law

 POLS 3301 Modern Political Theory

 POLS 3401 Regulatory and Environmental Law

 POLS 3501 Intellectual Property Issues